 Spotlight on Survival

-This course is an ideal introduction to the following on-site program:
+This course can be completed as a standalone learning experience, or it can serve as an ideal introduction to the following on-site program:

 - Living things have structural features and adaptations that help them to survive in their environment (VCSSU074)

 - The growth and survival of living things are affected by the physical conditions of their environment (VCSSU075)